jamesnyakush/ESS/README.md

      * Apply leave.
      * Cancel leave.

-  3. Claim Management.

-          User can use this module to fill in the expense claims like ‘conveyance reimbursements’ and can attach the scanned copy of  bills and submit the same.
+  3. Claim Management:  User can use this module to fill in the expense claims like ‘conveyance reimbursements’ and can attach the scanned copy of  bills and submit the same.

   4. Generic Services
       * View Benefits — View various benefits available to the user.